 Does My Child Need a 504 Plan?

-Parents may not think a 504 Plan is necessary if their child does not seem to have barriers to learning at school, or if the school administration is accommodating their child’s needs.
+Parents may not think a 504 Plan is necessary if their child does not seem to have barriers to learning at school or college, or if the school administration is accommodating their child’s needs.
 Know that without this document, however, any verbal conversation you have with teachers and administration does not legally need to be honored.
 A 504 Plan must be renewed annually and can remain in place throughout the years within a school district, making transitions between grade levels easier.

 Kid-Friendly Breakfasts, Lunches, and Snacks